Skip to content

 Bolster Empowerment, Social Inclusion & Personal Development

-Over eight weeks, through a series of mentor-based, workshop-based group training sessions in entrepreneurship, participants will have the opportunity to establish connections, interact with industry professionals for built-in support, learn start-up strategies, and develop essential business and leadership skills in marketing, communication, business planning and development, and financial literacy.
-They will also unpack self-care practices and connect with other women and gender-diverse individuals facing similar challenges in a supportive and inclusive space.
-Participants will engage in sessions that prepare them for real-life applications and experiences, fostering inspiration, ideation, and implementation.
+Through a series of facilitated mentor-led group training sessions in entrepreneurship, admitted participants have the opportunity to establish connections, learn and interact with industry professionals, gain start-up strategies, and develop fundamental business and leadership skills and knowledge in marketing, communications, audience building, brand, business development and planning, and financial literacy.
+They will also explore self-care practices and connect with other women and gender-diverse individuals facing similar challenges in a supportive, inclusive space.
+Participants will engage in sessions that prepare them for daily applications and situations, fostering inspiration, inclusion, and implementation.

-Upon completion of the program, successful participants will receive a completion certificate and a micro-grant to meet their business needs.
-Participants will also receive tools and resources to take their ventures to the next level.
+Upon program completion, successful participants receive a completion certificate and a micro-grant to meet their business needs.
+Participants also receive take-home, low-barrier tools and resources to drive their ventures to the next phase.

-At this time, sessions are conducted online and take place once per week during the 8-week program.
-The program is delivered in the English language.
-The program is offered entirely free to our priority communities, with no course or application fees.
+At this time, sessions are delivered in the English language, online and take place once per week during the 8-week program schedule.
+The program is offered entirely free to our priority communities—with no course or application fees!

 Cohort 5 Program Contact:

-Our team is responsible for evaluating applications based on set criteria.
+Our program team is responsible for evaluating applications based on set criteria.

 infographic about the Change Make-Her program with sections about the program and about the mentor of the program